Attempted burglary at Whanganui jewellers

 J. Williams Jewellers did not want to comment on the incident.

-In recent months Victoria Ave has seen a spate of early morning burglaries.
+In recent months Victoria Ave has had a spate of early morning burglaries.

 On April 12, police said offenders used a car to gain access to Kathmandu at 3.30am before leaving in another vehicle.